 Eco Zone Gardener (9 month Seasonal)

 The Eco Zone Gardener upholds and implements the policies and standards for ecological restoration and sustainable ecological horticulture in Prospect Park as set forth by the Landscape Management team.
 The Eco Zone Gardener is responsible for making sure their assigned zones are clean, safe, and beautiful.
-This is a 9 month seasonal position starting April and ending on December.

 Restoration & Maintenance of Park Landscapes